Decay of tails at equilibrium for FIFO join the shortest queue networks: The case where The case where beta in (1,D/(D-1))

-\subsection{Demonstration of Proposition \ref{prop4.4.1}}
+\subsection{Demonstration of Proposition \ref{prop441}}

-The demonstration of the upper bound (\ref{eq4.4.3}) for Theorem \ref{thm1.3.1} is considerably more involved than is the lower bound.
-The basic idea is to consider two cases, depending on whether or not there is a service time $s$ with $s > s_1$, for preassigned $s_1 \ge 1$, before a state $x$ with $z=k$ is reached in the first cycle, and to obtain upper bounds for each case.
-The two bounds are given in Propositions \ref{prop4.5.1} and \ref{prop4.6.1}, which are then combined in Corollary \ref{cor4.7.1}.
-Employing Corollary \ref{cor4.7.1}, the proof of Proposition \ref{prop4.4.1} provides an iteration scheme where a sequence of values $s_1(n), n=0,1,2,\ldots,$ for $s_1$ are given that provide successively better upper bounds for $P_k$, and that yield (\ref{eq4.4.3}) in the limit.
-The demonstration of Proposition \ref{prop4.6.1} involves the construction of a supermartingale, whose details are postponed until the end of the section.
+The demonstration of the upper bound (\ref{eq443}) for Theorem \ref {thm131} is considerably more involved than is the lower bound.
+The basic idea is to consider two cases, depending on whether or not there is a service time~$s$ with $s > s_1$, for preassigned $s_1 \ge1$, before a state $x$ with $z=k$ is reached in the first cycle, and to obtain upper bounds for each case.
+The two bounds are given in Propositions~\ref{prop451} and \ref {prop461}, which are then combined in Corollary~\ref{cor471}.
+Employing Corollary~\ref{cor471}, the proof of Proposition~\ref{prop441} provides an iteration scheme where a sequence of values $s_1(n), n=0,1,2,\ldots,$ for $s_1$ are given that provide successively better upper bounds for $P_k$, and that yield (\ref{eq443}) in the limit.
+The demonstration of Proposition~\ref{prop461} involves the construction of a supermartingale, whose details are postponed until the end of the section.\vadjust{\goodbreak}

-Let $\tau_k$, for given $k\in \mathbb{Z}_+$, denote the first time $t$ in the first cycle at which $Z^{\mathcal{H}}(t)=k$.
-For Propositions \ref{prop4.5.1} and \ref{prop4.6.1}, we denote by $B_{s_1,k}$ the set of realizations on which some service time that is strictly greater than $s_1$, with $s_1 \ge 1$, occurs up to and including the service time interval that contains $\tau_k$.
-Proposition \ref{prop4.5.1} considers the case where $B_{s_1,k}$ occurs; the demonstration of the proposition is quick, using Lemma \ref{lem3.9.1}.
-As in Sections 2 and 3, we denote by $V_k$ the occupation time at states $x$, with $z\ge k$. \begin{prop} Consider a family of JSQ networks with the same assumptions holding as in Proposition \ref{prop4.4.1}.
-Then, for appropriate $\iii$ and all $k$,
+Let $\tau_k$, for given $k\in\mathbb{Z}_+$, denote the first time $t$ in the first cycle at which $Z^{\mathcal{H}}(t)=k$.
+For Propositions~\ref{prop451} and~\ref{prop461}, we denote by $B_{s_1,k}$ the set of realizations on which some service time that is strictly greater than $s_1$, with $s_1 \ge 1$, occurs up to and including the service time interval that contains $\tau_k$.
+Proposition~\ref{prop451} considers the case where $B_{s_1,k}$ occurs; the demonstration of the proposition is quick, using Lemma~\ref{lem391}.
+As in Sections~\ref{sec2} and~\ref{sec3}, we denote by $V_k$ the occupation time at states~$x$, with $z\ge k$. \begin{prop} Consider a family of JSQ networks with the same assumptions holding as in Proposition~\ref{prop441}.
+Then, for appropriate $\iii$ and all~$k$,

-\end{prop} \begin{proof} We apply Lemma \ref{lem3.9.1} at the beginning of the first service time that is greater than $s_1$.
+\end{prop} \begin{pf} We apply Lemma~\ref{lem391} at the beginning of the first service time that is greater than $s_1$.
 Since there are less than $k$ jobs under $B_{s_1,k}$ then, it follows that, for appropriate $\jjj$ and large enough $k$,